Wealden District Council

 • ESCC People and Skills project continues.

 In September 2022, the UK government also announced a top-up to UKSPF specifically for rural areas, the Rural England Prosperity Fund (REPF).
 A sperate pot to provide capital grants to community groups and businesses in rural areas between April 2023 and April 2025.
-These grants schemes are due to be launched later this autumn, further details will be provided in due course.
+Check out our REPF page to keep up to date.